MohammedShetaya/AR_Video_Streaming/README.md

 ```

 #### Receiving the coordinates in unity:
 First, the `BrowserInput` script must be added to the camera that holds the `RenderStreaming` and `BroadCast` scripts. `BrowserInput` is inherited from the render streaming class `InputChannelReceiverBase` and contains an implementation for the setChannel function that is called once an RTCDataChannel is created by the RenderStreaming Object.
 Now, it is possible to register to `onMessage` Action of the data channel.
-Once a message is received with the coordinated then it can be passed to the `RayCasting` object by calling `shootArrow` method.
+Once a message is received with the coordinated then it can be passed to the `ARRayCasting` object by calling `shootArrow` method.

 &nbsp;
 &nbsp;

 >## RayCasting:
+The [ray casting](https://en.wikipedia.org/wiki/Ray_casting) is a method in Graphics to shoot an object along a 3D vector with the promise that it may hit another object.
+The Ray will hit the object with the least [z-index](https://en.wikipedia.org/wiki/Z-order) along its direction.
+In this project, the browser client should be able to point on a real world object on the stream it receives.
+For example the browser client can click on a book and this book should be pointed to with an arrow in the unity scene.
+In the Prefabs folder of this project, there is an arrow prefab that will be ray casted to point to a certain object.
+The implmentation of Ray Cating follows the following:
+1. Adding a [`ARRaycastManager`](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.0/manual/raycast-manager.html) to the AR Session origin object on the game scene.
+2. Adding `ARRayCasting` script to the AR Session origin object which contains the implementation for the shooting a ray.
+In the `Awake` method the script searches for the `ARRayCastManager` component which will be used in the `shootArrow` method that is being called once a message is received from the the data channel on the Browser Input script.
+3. Providing the arrow prefab to the ARRayCasting script.

 &nbsp;
 &nbsp;

 >## Web Server:

-&nbsp;
-&nbsp;

->## Browser Client